What Is Ray Tracing? The Future of Graphics Rendering

 To achieve the best of both worlds, many graphics software and hardware manufacturers have started combining ray tracing and PBR techniques.
 By using ray tracing to simulate complex lighting scenarios and PBR to render natural lighting conditions, these techniques can produce highly realistic images in real-time applications.

-In conclusion, while both techniques have their strengths and weaknesses, they are not mutually exclusive techniques.
+So which one's the winner?
+While both techniques have their strengths and weaknesses, they are not mutually exclusive techniques.
 Combining these two methods can result in highly realistic and immersive visual experiences that push the boundaries of computer graphics.

 Pros and Cons of Ray Tracing